ShinnosukeSatoh/ShinnosukeSatoh/README.md

 ### Publications ✏️
 - Shinnosuke Satoh, Fuminori Tsuchiya, Shotaro Sakai, Rikuto Yasuda, Yasumasa, Kasaba, and Tomoki Kimura, *A Test Particle Simulation of Jovian Magnetospheric Electrons Precipitating into Europa’s Oxygen Atmosphere*, Magnetospheres of Outer Planets Meeting 2022, Liège, Belgium, July 2022 (poster)

+---

+I don't know why, but [my dad](https://researchmap.jp/tsatoh_isas) is also working in the same field.

 <!--
 **ShinnosukeSatoh/ShinnosukeSatoh** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.